• Skip to primary navigation

 Your Next Appetizer Party

 Dolmas are both healthy and delicious and will add an international flair to your next appetizer party.
+These alway turn out as better than dolmas I have had in mediterranean restaurants.
 If you want to include more Turkish recipes at your next gathering here are some of my favorites that are easy to make.
 Bookmark them for a later date or pin them on Pinterest.

 Pair your dolmas with a Mediterranean Orzo Salad for a nice, light summer meal.